 NSCAS are procured to maintain or increase power flows on networks.
-They are normally procured by TNSPs, with AEMO only procuring NSCAS when it has identified a "NSCAS gap" in the volumes of NSCAS procured by TNSPs.
-See box C.3 below and NER clause 3.11.3 for more information.
+They are normally procured by TNSPs, with AEMO only procuring NSCAS when it has identified a "NSCAS gap" in the quantities of NSCAS procured by TNSPs.

 NER clause 8.2 requires the AER to appoint a person, or persons, to perform the functions of a Dispute Resolution Advisor.
 It also sets out the matters that may be considered in a dispute resolution and the process for resolution.